-Clos Marsalette white – intense aroma of green apple, pear, acacia flower and lemongrass, acidity very present to balance the fruit, quite elegant with finesse.
+Clos Marsalette white – intense aroma of green apple, pear, acacia flower and lemongrass, the acidity present to balance the fruit, quite elegant with finesse.
 Soft finish.
 Attractive effort.
 91p.

-Couhins – very cherry on the nose and palate, sleek and with a velvety texture, well-structured, creamy, crunchy tannins.
+Couhins – very cherry on the nose and palate, sleek and velvety texture, well-structured, creamy, crunchy tannins.
 Fine fruity finish.
 92p.

 Couhins white – of course, more of everything than in second wine, some minerality here, more concentration and length.
 Fine complexity.
 91-92p.

 Couhins Lurton – 16 ha, 85% Cabernet Sauvignon + 15% Merlot.
-Aromatic blackcurrants on the nose and crunchy fruit on the palate mixing well with soft tannins, nice structure and complexity, caressing fruity finish.
+Aromatic blackcurrants on the nose and crunchy fruit on the palate mix well with soft tannins, nice structure and complexity, and caressing fruity finish.
 91-92p.

 Couhins Lurton white - 6 ha, 100% Sauvignon.
-Very potent nose of lemongrass, green apple and pear, very expressive, splendidly constructed on the palate with great acidity, intensity and complexity, long and persistent finish.
+A very potent nose of lemongrass, green apple and pear, very expressive, splendidly constructed on the palate with great acidity, intensity and complexity, long and persistent finish.
 It's classified property, and it never disappoints.
 Very impressive indeed!
 93-94p.